physiker66/apple1_keyboard_controller/README.md

 13 B6
 15 B7     16  GND

 The idea is to use an Arduino Nano and some shift registers (there are more input and output pins needed than a nano provides...).
-The 74..164 serial in/parallel out register provides the necesseray 8 Y[0..7] signals.
-Two 74..166 parallel in/serial out registers register the output of both X[0..7] lines as well as special lines SHIFT,Control and Caplock.
+The 74..164 serial in/parallel out register provides the necessary 8 Y[0..7] signals.
+Two 74..166 parallel in/serial out registers register the output of both X[0..7] lines as well as special lines SHIFT, Control and Caps-lock.
 The Arduino checks all lines, and reads the results.
 If a normal key is pressed the output lines connected to B1..B7 are set, and Strobe is is set HIGH for a short amount of time.
 The Arduino ensures also that on startup both reset and clear screen signals are sent to the Apple 1.
 That computer needs both signals in correct order upon power up and reset to work.
 The keyboard RESET line (active if both CONTROL AND RESET are pressed) is connected to the RESET input of the Arduino.
 A reset to the Arduino will trigger a standard reset cycle including a "reset/clearscreen" signal to the Apple 1.